sanu151/React-JS/README.md

 - **Data Structure:** Ensure that your data structure includes a property to store the generated UUIDs.
 - **Accessibility:** Always provide appropriate ARIA attributes and semantic HTML elements for accessibility in your mapped components.

-By using UUIDs as unique keys in your React components, you can significantly improve rendering performance and avoid potential issues related to key updates.
+UUIDs as unique keys in your React components, you can significantly improve rendering performance and avoid potential issues related to key updates.

 ### Nested Mapping: